The aim of the program is to support school communities (financially and otherwise) to implement environmental initiatives in a project-based way.

 Little Sprouts Early Education

 Little Sprouts applied to transform their yard into a natural oasis, full of greenery, natural elements and sustainable infrastructure.
-Students, teachers and families worked together to create herb and vegetable beds, installed a Bokashi Bin for food waste, developed a native garden, installed a water tank and revived their old worm farm.
+Students, teachers and families worked together to create herb and vegetable beds, installed a Bokashi Bin for food waste, developed a native garden, installed a water tank and revived their earlier worm farm.

 Have a look: